-What you need: Whole-wheat bread, lemon juice, peanut butter, and apples
+What You'll Need: Whole-wheat bread, lemon juice, peanut butter, and apples

-How to make it: Peel and shred apples.
+What to Do: Peel and shred apples.
 Add a drop or two of lemon juice to keep apples from browning.
 Let your child top off the PB with the shredded apples and close up the sandwich.

 Tip: This takes 2 minutes to make.
 It’s perfect for lunch, and it does double duty as a breakfast option!

 2. A+ Pita-Turkey-Avocado Sandwiches

 What You'll Need: Whole-wheat pita pockets, sliced avocado, lettuce, low-fat cheese (kid’s choice), and fresh turkey breast

 What to Do: Cut the pita in half.
 Stuff the ingredients into the pita pockets.
 Use avocado as a stand-in for mayo.

 Tip: Kids can help fill the pita pockets and will enjoy this tasty combo at room temperature.